 The rapid evolution of social media marketing is presenting significant challenges that require a more proactive and collaborative approach to enforcement, Bucchini said.

-And while authorities are making efforts to pay more attention to claims in this category, their enforcement capabilities remain low, despite the increasing deployment of AI to monitor the internet.
+Authorities are making efforts to pay more attention to claims in this category, but their enforcement capabilities remain low, despite the increasing deployment of AI to monitor the internet.

 What claims are allowed for maternal and infant food supplements?